cmdpet/cmd-pet/index.md

 # The simplest virtual pet.

-Do you want to access your CMD-PET manual?
-Please do so [at the CMD-PET wiki](https://github.com/cmdpet/cmd-pet/wiki).
+Think this is confusing?
+Take a look [at the CMD-PET wiki](https://github.com/cmdpet/cmd-pet/wiki).